dhdaines/paves/README.md

 Probably more... but you didn't use any of that stuff anyway, you just wanted to get `LTTextBoxes` to feed to your hallucination factories.

-There is also a bug:

-- The `size` of rotated glyphs is incorrect (this will get fixed in PLAYA soon hopefully).

 ## PLAYA Bears

 [PLAYA](https://github.com/dhdaines/playa) has a nice "lazy" API which